 If you are preparing for a divorce, you are preparing for a unique and complicated process that requires careful preparation and thoughtful decision-making.
-We have previously outlined 5 Steps to Prepare for Divorce and provided suggestions for Preparing for Your Divorce Consultation.
+We have previously outlined 5 Steps to Prepare for Divorce and provided suggestions for Preparing for Your Divorce Case Evaluation.
 In this article we take a step back and explain some of the key terminology you will need to understand in order to make informed decisions during your divorce.

 Key California Divorce Terminology

 Alimony is a commonly-used term for what is legally known as “spousal support.”
 In a California divorce, the spouses may agree (or the court may order) that one spouse will provide financial support to the other on either a short-term or long-term basis.
 Alimony determinations take into consideration a number of factors, including the length of the marriage.